-Download the complete regulations for the Henry van de Velde Awards 23 here.
+Download the rules of the Henry van de Velde Awards 23 here.

 Products, (research) projects, services or systems can compete for a Gold, Silver or Bronze Award within the following nine categories for the 2023 edition: